Augmentation approaches for Mixed Integer Programming: Augmenting Sets for MIP

 For simplicity, we will ignore the upper bounds $\vx \le \vu$ in \eqref{eq:program}.
 In some situations these are, in any case, superfluous.
 If they are important, they can be handled either by working with extended basic solutions (see for instance \cite[page 220]{bazaraa04}) where non-basic $x_i$ may be either $0$ or $u_i$, or by reformulating the system through additional non-negative variables $\vy=\vu-\vx$.

-We then work with the \emph{standard form}
+We then work with the \concept{standard form}

-Any solution to (\ref{eq:standard}) has the form $\binom{\vx^R}{\vx^I}$, where $\vx_I \in \Z^{n_I}$.
+Any solution to (\ref{eq:standard}) has the form $\binom{\vx^R}{\vx^I}$, where $\vx^I \in \Z^{n_I}$.
 Then $A^R \vx^R + A^I \vx^I = \vb$, and the non-integer part $\vx^R$ is a solution to the following linear system with integer coefficients and right hand side:

 An optimal solution $\vx_* = \binom{\vx^R_*}{ \vx^I_*}$ to (\ref{eq:standard}) consists of an integer point $\vx^I_*$ and a solution $\vx^R_*$ to the LP problem (\ref{eq:slice}).
-Hence, the point $\vx^R_*$ can be chosen to be a \emph{basic} solution to (\ref{eq:slice}) in the sense of linear programming, i.e.~we can restrict its support to a set of linearly independent columns.
+Hence, the point $\vx^R_*$ can be chosen to be a \concept{basic} solution to (\ref{eq:slice}) in the sense of linear programming, i.e.~we can restrict its support to a set of linearly independent columns.
 We assume $n_R>m$.
 This leads us to the following concepts.

-\begin{definition} Call a solution $\vx_*=(\vx_* ^R, \vx_* ^I)^T$ to (\ref{eq:standard}), whose support restricted to the real-valued variables corresponds to a linearly independent set of columns, a \emph{basic-integer solution}. \end{definition} Note that, by Cramer's rule, the entries of ${\vx^R_*}$ must then be integer multiples of the reciprocal of a subdeterminant of $A^R$.
+\begin{definition} A \concept{basic-integer solution} $\vx_*=(\vx_* ^R, \vx_* ^I)^T$ to (\ref{eq:standard}), is a solution whose support restricted to the real-valued variables corresponds to a linearly independent set of columns of $A^R$. \end{definition} Note that, by Cramer's rule, the entries of ${\vx^R_*}$ must then be integer multiples of the reciprocal of a subdeterminant of $A^R$.

-\begin{definition} Given a matrix $A \in \Z^{m \times n}$, a \emph{basic-integral improving vector} is a vector $\vt = \binom{\vt^R}{\vt^I}$ with $\vt^I \ne \zero$ which is a difference of basic-integer solutions to (\ref{eq:slice}) for some suitable right hand side vector $\vb$. \end{definition}

-Note such vectors lie in $\ker(A)$.
-We would like to find a minimal generating set for basic-integral improving vectors.

-\begin{definition} A \emph{Bases Restricted Universal Test Set} (\textit{bruts}) $\T$ for the family of programs of the form (\ref{eq:program}) with $A$ fixed and $\vb$, $\vc$ and $\vu$ varying, is a set that whenever we have a solution $\vz$ to a program of the form (\ref{eq:program}) which is not optimal, but is basic optimal for (\ref{eq:slice}), then there is an improving vector $\vt \in \T$ such that $\vz+\vt$ is feasible for (\ref{eq:program}) and $\vc^T \vt < \zero$. \end{definition}

-The MIP Graver test set described at the end of Section~\ref{se:review} gives us access to one such bruts, as we can take the set of all its $\vz$ with $\vz^I \ne \zero$.
-Although this set is not finite in general, and it is unknown if such a finite set exists for general MIPs, adding some strong restrictions we can find a suitable finite brut.